-The allowance for loan losses decreased \$204 thousand to \$3.4 million at June 30, 2022 from \$3.6 million at June 30, 2021.
-During the year ended June 30, 2022, the changes in the provision for loan losses for each category of loan type were primarily due to fluctuations in the outstanding balance of each category of loans collectively evaluated for impairment.
-The overall decrease in the allowance can be primarily attributed to stable asset quality metrics, including continued low levels of net charge-offs and non-performing assets, as well as a reduction of the adjustments to qualitative factors related to the COVID-19 pandemic.
+The allowance for credit losses decreased \$96 thousand to \$3.3 million at June 30, 2023 from \$3.4 million at June 30, 2022.
+During the year ended June 30, 2023, the changes in the provision for loan losses for each category of loan type were primarily due to fluctuations in the outstanding balance of each category of loans collectively evaluated for impairment.
+The overall decrease in the allowance can be primarily attributed to improved asset quality metrics, including continued low levels of net charge-offs and non-performing assets.